soulrrrrr/CS567_FinalProject/README.md

   Get policy for the subreddit.

 - **GET /newPolicy**
-  Get new policy generated from the LLM.
+  Get all new policy generated from the LLM.

 - **GET /simulation**
   Get the simulation results of new policies.